RogerDavidCruz/sprint-2-hitlist/README.md

 # Company Hitlist Project

 This hitlist can add, delete, and filter amongst companies added.
-It uses JSON server as well
+It uses JSON server for the static company data.

 ## Commands
 To Run the React App